singhmankrit/mankritsingh.github.io/index.md

-I'm a final year undergraduate student at Birla Institute of Technology and Science, Pilani, India.
-My interest lies in building machine learning systems for cyberthreat intelligence and digital forensics.
-I have been actively working on Bitcoin Blockchain Data Analytics with Professor Ashutosh Bhatia and on social network mining with Professor Vinti Agarwal
+I am a pre-final year undergraduate student at Birla Institute of Technology and Science, Pilani, India.

+I am passionate about Quantum Computing and intend on exploring various aspects of the field.

+Some of my projects include:
+    Quantum Support Vector Machine algorithm for binary classification (May 2020 - Aug 2020) Topological Quantum Information Theory (Dec 2020 onwards) Graph Neural Networks for embedding generation (Jan 2021 onwards)